ButlerFuqua/one_week_in_hawaii/content/islands/big-island.md

 updated_date: 2021-10-07
 ---

-This island confused me at first because its name is Hawai'i, and the state is also named Hawai'i.
+This island confused me at first because its name is "Hawai'i," and the state is also named Hawai'i.

-Remember that it's nickname is **"The Big Island,"** and that's what most locals refer to it as.
+It's nickname is **"The Big Island,"** and that's what most locals refer to it as.

-Just know if you're searching excursions online and they claim to be on the "Island of Hawai'i," or in "Hawai'i" that it may be talking about the state ( any of the islands ), or it may be talking about The Big Island.
+Just know that if you're booking an excursion and they claim to be on the "Island of Hawai'i," or in "Hawai'i" that it may be talking about the state ( *any of the islands* ), or it may be talking about **The Big Island**.

 The best way to check if your on the right island is search your destination on Maps and see which island it's on.

-> All activities on this site are categorized by islands to help avoid confusion.

 ## What it's like